-The NORM.S.DIST Function is categorized under Statistical functions.
+The NORM.S.DIST Function is categorized under Excel Statistical functions.
 It will calculate the Standard Normal Distribution function for a given value.
 The NORM.S.DIST function can be used to determine the probability that a random variable that is standard normally distributed would be less than 0.5.

 The NORM.S.DIST function uses the following arguments:

-If “cumulative” = True (normal cumulative distribution function), the area under the curve to the left of “x” is returned.
+If “cumulative” = True (normal cumulative distribution function), then the area under the curve to the left of “x” is returned.
 That is, it would use the cumulative distribution function.

 If “cumulative” = False (normal density function), the height of the curve at “x” is returned.
 That is, it would use the probability density function.
 So, the mean = 0 and the standard deviation = 1.

 How to use the Standard Normal Distribution Function in Excel?

 To understand the uses of the NORM.S.DIST function, let’s consider an example of a standard normal distribution:

 The formula used here for the cumulative distribution function is: